Aims of income support for farmers

 While the rules governing income support are set at EU level, each EU country implements them on the ground.
 National authorities are responsible for the administration and control of income support to farmers in their country ('shared management').

 Within the EU legal framework, each country also has a certain level of flexibility in the way they grant these payments, to take account of national farming conditions, which vary greatly throughout the EU.
 In line with EU transparency rules, national administrations have to publish the beneficiaries of CAP payments.

 In order to receive income support, farmers need to respect several eligibility conditions

-- have their farm located within the EU;
+- Their farm must be located within the EU.

-- meet the minimum requirements to receive income support.
-Income support is not granted for amounts lower than €100 to €500 (depending on the EU country) and/or where the eligible area is less than 0.3 to 5 ha;
+- Minimum requirements to receive income support must be met.
+Income support is not granted for amounts lower than €100 to €500 (depending on the EU country) and/or where the eligible area is less than 0.3 to 5 ha.

-- perform an agricultural activity (production, rearing or growing of agricultural products, etc. or maintaining land in a good agricultural state) on agricultural area (encompassing arable land, permanent crops and permanent grassland) that is at their disposal;
+- They must perform an agricultural activity (production, rearing or growing of agricultural products, etc. or maintaining land in a good agricultural state) on agricultural area (encompassing arable land, permanent crops and permanent grassland) that is at their disposal.

 Level of support available

 Income support benefits nearly 6.3 million farms throughout the EU and often represents an important share of agricultural income.
 On average, over the last 10 years, income support represented nearly half of farmers’ income.